 In their studios at home, at temporary residencies or wherever they travel, students are expected to continue developing their own independent (collaborative or individual) research while simultaneously engaging with the DAI's 'homework' and discursive input as provided during the monthly DAI-week, taking place at a variety of locations.

-A student may receive credits, up to a maximum of 5 points annually for activities in the public realm, outside of the DAI's syllabus.
-It is conditional to publish an announcement ( linked to the platform(s) involved) in regard to the public outcome of these activities at the WORLD-section of the DAI's home page.
+A student may receive credits, up to a maximum of 4 points annually for activities in the public realm, outside of the DAI's syllabus.
+It is conditional to publish an announcement (linked to the platform(s) involved) in regard to the public outcome of these activities at the WORLD-section of the DAI's home page.

 Education and Examination Regulations

 Education and Examination Regulations are part and parcel of the Student Statutes of the ArtEZ University of the Arts.
-A specific DAI-document 2017-2018 to be established by the ArtEZ Board of Governors has been made available to all DAI-students as well as to the tutorial team, at the beginning of the academic year.
+A specific DAI-document 2018-2019 to be established by the ArtEZ Board of Governors has been made available to all DAI-students as well as to the tutorial team, at the beginning of the academic year.
 It contains details about the assessments and the awarding of credit points.
-Questions about examination regulations, credit points and competencies per project or course should be directed to Rik Fernhout, the DAI's co-ordinator Study Trajectory and Student Affairs.
+Questions about examination regulations, credit points and competencies per project or course should be directed to Rik Fernhout, the DAI's senior Learning co-ordinator.